 Children should wait until age 5 to have splenectomy because of the infection risk.
 In mild cases discovered in adults, it may not be necessary to remove the spleen.

-Children and adults should be given a pneumococcal vaccine before spleen removal surgery, and also may receive folic acid supplements.
-Additional vaccines may be indicated based on the patient’s history.
+Children and adults should be given a pneumococcal vaccine before spleen removal surgery.
+They also should receive folic acid supplements.
+Additional vaccines may be needed based on the patient's history.

 This outcome is usually good with treatment.
 After the spleen is removed, the life span of the red blood cell returns to normal.

 - Much lower red blood cell production (aplastic crisis) caused by a viral infection, which can make anemia worse

 Call your health care provider for an appointment if your symptoms get worse, do not improve with treatment, or if you develop new symptoms.

 This is an inherited disorder and may not be preventable.
 Being aware of your risk, such as a family history of the disorder, may help you get diagnosed and treated early.

 Schwartz RS.
 Autoimmune and intravascular hemolytic anemias In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 163.